joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step1-basic-module.md

 To avoid a hacker gaining information about the code in a file this line checks if the constant "_JEXEC" has already been defined, and exits if it's not.
 When Joomla runs normally it defines this "_JEXEC" constant, so when Joomla calls your module it will already have been defined.

+(The backslash in front of the `defined` function is just to indicate that we want to use the PHP `defined` function in the global namespace, rather than this file's namespace.
+Here it won't matter if we omit the backslash because we haven't got a local `defined` function, and PHP will revert to the global one if it doesn't find one here.)

 ## Installing your Module

 Next zip up the folder mod_hello containing the 3 source files to create a file mod_hello.zip.